-As much as it receives its fair share of criticism, you can actually spec to some pretty specific character builds in Fallout 4, and few are as effective as creating a character that flourishes with melee weapons.
+As much as it receives its fair share of criticism, you can actually spec to some pretty specific character builds in Fallout 4 game, and few are as effective as creating a character that flourishes with melee weapons.

 Dumping SPECIAL points into Strength & Agility and the other Strength perk “Big Leagues” will leave you being able to deal some serious damage with melee weapons, and special variants like Atom’s Judgement will give enemies a real headache.

 Ranking up “Big Leagues” means you’ll do an incrementally higher percentage of damage in melee combat (eventually reaching +100%), and “Blitz” lets you teleport to enemies in V.A.T.S, give them a hefty smack, and vanish back to safety.
 If you pair this with the “Ninja” perk for bonus sneak damage, you’ll be doing some insane damage numbers to enemies that won’t even know you’re there.

 Rank 2 of “Blitz” gives better damage the further your distance from the target, and is unlocked at the fairly low level of 29.
 So essentially it’s pretty broken.

 Now I may be biased, but I am very rarely in favour of perks that reward negative states like low health, low ammo, etc. unless there’s some insane trade off or huge gain that works with certainty and doesn’t have an element of chance involved.
 That’s why “Ghoulish” for me is one of the worst perks in Fallout 4.